 Transitory, on ice and breath, a sweeping movement of a coffee-stained Frankfurter Allgemeine.
 The check-in announcement screams at me as I exit arrivals, stone faces, no signs.
 Where is my welcoming party?

 Thirty hours of cracking your bones in seat 32F and this is what you get, though it might be what you deserve.
 Nobody’s going to come to get you in GMT+1 except the stipple dreams that you coloured for yourself when you thought it was OK to exchange everything that defined you for a one-way ticket.

 @germanforayear Taxi smells like pretzels.
 How do u say ‘I need a f**king smoke’ auf Deutsch? #jetlagged

-So it’s now four square pegs in a Berlin hole and instead of going round and round and round, walking up, kissing… her… on the cheek and flailing in the grey linen ocean ten hours each day.
-I’m choking on my own ingenuity and posting the miracle of the working holiday visa on every wall, stream, and ‘Bitches please’ meme.
+So it’s now four square pegs in a Berlin hole and instead of going round and round and round, waking up, kissing… her… on the cheek and flailing in a grey linen ocean ten hours each day.
+I’m choking on my own ingenuity, and posting the miracle of the working holiday visa on every wall, stream, and ‘Bitches please’ meme.

 Just woke up and headed for beer and wurst in the park.
 Flashback

 Brendon Slattery and 7 others like this post.